-Education records are records, files, documents and other materials containing information directly related to a student that are maintained by Capitol College.
+Education records are records, files, documents and other materials containing information directly related to a student that are maintained by Capitol Technology University.
 For example, records maintained by faculty advisors, the Office of Admissions, Office of Financial Aid, the Business Office, the Office of Career Services, Dean of Students' Office, and Office of Registration and Records, are generally education records.

-Student Review of Education Records
+I. Student Review of Education Records

+II.
 Disclosure of Information Contained in Education Records

-Capitol College may also disclose a student’s directory information without consent.
+Capitol Technology Universitymay also disclose a student’s directory information without consent.
 Directory information includes, but is not limited to, the student’s name, address, telephone number, electronic mail address, photograph, date and place of birth, major field of study, grade level/class, enrollment status (e.g., undergraduate or graduate, full-time or part-time), dates of attendance, participation in officially recognized activities and sports, degrees, honors, and awards received, and previous educational agencies or institutions attended.

 Students may restrict the release of directory information, except to school officials with legitimate educational interests.
 To do so, a student must make a written request directed to the Office of Registration and Records.
-Once filed, this request will become a permanent part of the student's record until the student instructs the College, in writing, to remove the request.
+Once filed, this request will become a permanent part of the student's record until the student instructs the University, in writing, to remove the request.